 1. Add Linkup Parameters to Your Request

-in your API payload:
+in your request’s keywordsai_params

 2. Use Template Variables in Your Messages

-The Linkup response will be available as a variable named linkup_search_response
+The Linkup response will be available as a variable namedlinkup_search_response

 in your templates.
 You can access it using Jinja2 syntax: